0

 #FFFFFF

-The CSDB Early Education Center and preschool programs focus on thematic centers and experiential learning opportunities for students from ages three through seven.
+The CSDB Early Education Center and preschool programs focus on thematic centers and experiential learning opportunities for students from ages three through five.
 We adapt our curriculum and instruction to meet each student's unique learning and communication styles.
-We focus on establishing a strong academic foundation for both our deaf/hard or hearing and visually impaired students to foster success in future grades.
+We focus on establishing a strong academic foundation for both our deaf/hard of hearing and visually impaired students to foster success in future grades.

 The Early Education Center